marcelcases/calibration-sensors-machine-learning/README.md

 ![NN_loss](img/NN_loss.png)

-Thus the loss is set to 750.
+Thus the number of epochs is set to 750.

 Some tests were made with the batch size, and a value of 10 turns out to be the one that provides better results.